volkaert/simple-event-broker2/README.md

 cd catalog
 ../mvnw clean spring-boot:run
 ```
+>You should start only one instance of the Catalog (because this simple project uses an in-memory database H2)

 ### Run the Standard Subscription Adapter

 The configuration of the `Subscription Adapter` depends on whether OAuth2 is used to secure your webhooks (or whether
 simple BasicAuth is used or no authentication).

+>You can start multiple instances of the Standard Subscription Adapter

 ### If you webhooks are secured using OAuth2 ###